AlanCristhian/expressions/README.md

 # symbolic

-An experimental library that allow your define sympy symbolic with **declarative syntax**.
+An experimental library that allow your define mathematical expressions.

 ## Matrix definition